Fenix125/Spam-Jailbreak-Classification/README.md

 ## Licensing

-"The code in this project is licensed under the Apache License 2.0.
+The code in this project is licensed under the Apache License 2.0.
 See LICENSE.
-This distribution also includes a NOTICE file with attribution information."
+This distribution also includes a NOTICE file with attribution information.